Roslyn-Code-Club/roslyncode.club/src/workshops/using-apis-with-javascript.md

 For today's workshop, we're going to be using [Sample APIs'](https://sampleapis.com/api-list) Jokes API endpoint.
 Let's create a function inside the `<script>` tag to call the API.
 Since we're getting a joke, let's name the function `getJoke`.
 Note that we declared the function `async` -this means _"asynchronous"_.

 Normal functions can be executed synchronously, meaning multiple functions can be executed at once.
-When working with APIs (or any function that involves working with dynamic data), we need to ensure the function finishes excuting before running any other code.ƒ
+When working with APIs (or any function that involves working with dynamic data), we need to ensure the function finishes excuting before running any other code.

 ```html
 <!DOCTYPE html>